slashmili/blog/content/posts/ecto-datetime-with-time-zone/index.md

 featured_image = '/posts/posts/ecto-datetime-with-time-zone/cover.jpg'
 +++

-A few days ago, while implementing a feature to store event dates, I stumbled upon what I initially thought was a straightforward task: saving future dates in a database along with their time zones.
+While implementing a feature to store event dates, I stumbled upon what I initially thought was a straightforward task: saving future dates in a database along with their time zones.
 How hard could it be, right?
 Turns out, it’s not so simple.

 ### The first Attemp: TIMESTAMP WITH TIME ZONE